A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Dynamic Correctness

 In this section, we establish the dynamic correctness of our decomposition, stated in terms of a typed behavioral equivalence.
 More specifically, we would like to show that any typed process $P$ is equivalent to its decomposition $\D{P}$.
 But how do we even state it formally?
 Both $P$ and $\D{P}$ are typed $\HO$ processes (as any minimally typed process is also an $\HO$ process), so we can consider compare them as $\HO$ terms inside the $\HO$ type system.
 The conventional notion of typed equivalence for $\HO$ processes is contextual equivalence, which is given a local characterization in terms of \emph{higher-order bisimulations}~\cite{KouzapasPY17}.
 In our case, however, contextual equivalence is not the right choice: contextual equivalence applies to processes of the \emph{same type}, whereas the process $P$ and its decomposition $\D{P}$ have different types and typing contexts.
 Instead of using contextual equivalence, we generalize the notion of higher-order bisimilarity to a notion that we call \emph{MST bisimilarity}, which relates processes of (potentially) different types.

 This section is organized as follows.
-In \secref{sec:hobisim} we recall the notion of higher-order bisimulation, used for characterizing behavioral equivalence in \HO, and discuss its limitations for our purposes.
-We use higher-order bisimulation as a basis to give a formal definition of MST bisimulation in \secref{sec:mstbisim}, which we will use as a notion of behavioral equivalence for comparing $P$ and $\D{P}$.
-In order to show that our decomposition is correct, in \secref{sec:relationS} we exhibit a bisimulation relation $\relS$ which relates a process and its decomposition, containing a number of intermediate pairs, working from a motivating example in \secref{sec:motexample}.
-Finally, in \secref{sec:opcorrproof} we show that $\relS$ is indeed an MST bisimulation.
+In \Cref{mst:sec:hobisim} we recall the notion of higher-order bisimulation, used for characterizing behavioral equivalence in \HO, and discuss its limitations for our purposes.
+We use higher-order bisimulation as a basis to give a formal definition of MST bisimulation in \Cref{mst:sec:mstbisim}, which we will use as a notion of behavioral equivalence for comparing $P$ and $\D{P}$.
+In order to show that our decomposition is correct, in \Cref{mst:sec:relationS} we exhibit a bisimulation relation $\relS$ which relates a process and its decomposition, containing a number of intermediate pairs, working from a motivating example in \Cref{mst:sec:motexample}.
+Finally, in \Cref{mst:sec:opcorrproof} we show that $\relS$ is indeed an MST bisimulation.